ology/techn.ology.net/blog/2014/07/06/fibonacci-v-primes-cage-match/index.markdown

 And [here is the companion table of images](http://www.ology.net/dev/slice-seq-to-1000/) showing the x-axis: prime limit up to 1000, by 100's, and the same y-axis: modulo 2 to 31.

+And [here are the plots](http://www.ology.net/dev/slice-seq-at-10000/) for primes under 10,000, where modulo is again 2 to 31.

 Fascinating.